John VI of Portugal: Early life

-João Maria José Francisco Xavier de Paula Luís António Domingos Rafael was born 13 May 1767 during the reign of his grandfather, King Dom Joseph I of Portugal.
-He was the second son of the King's eldest daughter and heir, Dona Maria, Princess of Brazil (later Queen Dona Maria I), and Infante Dom Peter of Portugal (later King Dom Peter III).
+João Maria José Francisco Xavier de Paula Luís António Domingos Rafael was born 13 May 1767 during the reign of his maternal grandfather, King Dom Joseph I of Portugal.
+He was the second son of the King's eldest daughter and heir, Dona Maria, Princess of Brazil (later Queen Dona Maria I) and Infante Peter of Portugal (later King Dom Peter III).
 Peter was not only Maria's husband, but also her paternal uncle.

 John was ten years old when his grandfather died and his mother ascended to the throne.
-His childhood and youth were lived quietly in the shadow of Queen Maria I's older son and heir apparent, Dom José, Prince of Brazil and Duke of Braganza.
+His childhood and youth were lived quietly in the shadow of Queen Maria I's older son and heir apparent, José, Prince of Brazil and Duke of Braganza.
 Folklore has Infante John as a rather uncultured youth, but according to Jorge Pedreira e Costa, he received as rigorous an education as his brother José did.
 Still, a French ambassador of the time painted him in unfavorable colors, seeing him as hesitant and dim.
 The record of this period of his life is too vague for historians to form any definitive picture.
 Little is known of the substance of his education.
 He surely received instruction in religion, law, French, and etiquette, and would presumably have learned history through reading the works of Duarte Nunes de Leão and João de Barros.